 Students are asked to research your employer and prepare questions to ask.
 During the event, students are expected to share what information they would like to learn, initiate conversation, and gather information about the host’s experiences in a particular career path.
 Students are reminded that this is not a job interview.

-Events are typically held on weekdays and during the months of October, November, March, and April, within the D.C. metro area.
+If held in person, events are typically held on weekdays and during the months of October, November, March, and April, within the D.C. metro area.

 The host is expected to select a location (and make reservations, if necessary).
 The best locations are metro-accessible and/or near campus (making it easier for students to attend).